skial/Modernizr/README.md

 ## Overview ##

-Modernizr for Haxe are extern type definitions to be used by the Haxejs target.
+Modernizr for Haxe are extern type definitions to be used by the [HaxeJS](http://www.haxejs.org/) target.

 ## Install ##